Alipsa/htmlcreator/README.md

   <version>1.4</version>
 </dependency>
 ```
-As you can see, the mail method is the overloaded `html.add`.
+As you can see, the main method is the overloaded `html.add`.
 It can take
 1. strings (charvectors) as parameters (which are treated as raw html),
 1. a data.frame (which is converted into a html table),
 or